 Spring is here and we’ve all started to see a bit of sun shine through the windows.
-This is a wonderful feeling, however it does tend to show the dust, so we have our Spring clean, we want everything to feel shiny and new and the tired old things can be slung out with the short winter days.
+This is a wonderful feeling and inspires us to have a good Spring clean, we want everything to feel shiny and new and the tired old things can be slung out with the short winter days.

-This means it’s also time to go through our make-up drawer/bag/cupboard and keep all the good products, dispose of old and unused products and bring in a few new ones.
+This also means it’s the perfect time go through our make-up drawer/bag/cupboard and keep all the good products, dispose of old and unused products and bring in a few new ones.
 But where do we start?
 Well I’m here to help you with that.

 Firstly gather all of your make-up together, go through handbags and anywhere else we find make-up hiding and get it all visible in front of you.
 Now look at it and if there is anything you haven’t used for the last year then that can instantly be discarded as you have been through every season and not needed it.
 When it comes to time scales try to remember when you bought something, time goes so quickly that if you bought it for your cousins wedding which seems like last year, then just check it wasn’t actually 2 years ago!